 Azure Security Center relies on a minimum of two weeks of data in order to create a baseline and populate the unique recommendations per group of your virtual machines.
 So, what happened is the Security Center proprietary clustering algorithm is going to create those groups that have similar activities in apps to get the optional recommendation for the application control.
 So those groups are automatically created by Security Center, and within each group, you will have multiple servers, and the application whitelisting will be suggested for that group and applied to the group.

 Keep in mind that the way Azure Security Center operates is, if the whitelisting is in audit mode, it is going to generate security alerts every time that there is a violation in the policy.
-Every time you have a violation in the policy, let’s say that your whitelist has only allowed, like, two applications to run.
-If the app number three is launched, it’s going to work because it is in audit mode, however, it is going to generate a security alert.
+Every time you have a violation of the policy, let’s say that your whitelist has only allowed, like, two applications to run.
+If app number three is launched, it’s going to work because it is in audit mode, however, it is going to generate a security alert.

 I highly recommend to enable audit mode for all your VMs first and then enforce as needed.
 In audit mode, applications will NOT get blocked.